Florida GOP governor taps the brakes on restoring voting rights for ex-cons

 Breaking News Emails

-Florida Republican Gov.-elect Ron DeSantis is slow walking the implementation of a voter-approved initiative to restore the voting rights of the majority of the state's felons who have completed their sentences.
+Florida Gov.-elect Ron DeSantis, a Republican, is slow walking the implementation of a voter-approved initiative to restore the voting rights of the majority of the state's felons who have completed their sentences.

-The initiative, Amendment 4, was approved by 65 percent of Floridians last month and is expected to restore the voting rights of an 1.5 million Floridians.
+The initiative, Amendment 4, was approved by 65 percent of Floridians last month and would restore the voting rights of an 1.5 million Floridians.

-Supporters said the measure, which drew national attention, was should take effect on Jan.
-8th, but DeSantis told the Palm Beach Post in an exclusive interview that the initiative shouldn't be rolled out until "implementing language" is approved by the legislature and signed by him.
+Supporters said the measure, which drew national attention, should take effect on Jan.
+8, but DeSantis told The Palm Beach Post in an interview that the initiative shouldn't be rolled out until "implementing language" is approved by the legislature and signed by him.

-Some backers believe the amendment needs no implement language and should kick into effort in January, the paper said.
+Some backers believe the amendment needs no additional language and should kick in next month, the paper said.

-Republicans control the Florida state legislature and some in the party opposed the amendment, worrying voting rights advocates that a slow implementation of the amendment could keep former felons from easily registering to vote.
+Republicans control the Florida state legislature and some in the party opposed the amendment, leaving voting rights advocates worried that a slow implementation of the amendment could keep former felons from easily registering to vote.

 Florida's move comes as GOP legislatures are drawing fire nationwide for attempts to alter or nullify election results.